raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 There's another element to this mode to keep you on your toes: randomly-generated Power-ups!
 These do various different things when matched:

-- Bombs — If matched into a HEXA, the whole board gets "blown up" and replaced with a new, randomized set of tiles.
+- Bombs — If matched into a HEXA, the whole HEXAPLEX gets "blown up" and replaced with a new, randomized set of tiles.
 - 2x Tiles — When matched into a HEXA, you'll earn double points for that match!
 Plus, a bigger timer boost.
 - Wild Tiles — These tiles can be used in place of any other color when creating a HEXA.
 No penalty nor reward.